-This discoloration is almost always caused by rust (iron oxide) which collects on the inside of iron water mains and service pipes which run from the property to the water main.
+This discolouration is almost always caused by rust (iron oxide) which collects on the inside of iron water mains and service pipes which run from the property to the water main.

 Rust can be dislodged by a disturbance to the pipe, such as a burst main or rapid changes in the direction or speed of water flow.

 The rust temporarily gives the water a brown colour.
-We work very hard to stop this discoloration with a programme of mains flushing, cleaning, relining and replacement.
+We work very hard to stop this discolouration with a programme of mains flushing, cleaning, relining and replacement.